Hire MVP Developer

 Android 6 yr.

-Dmitro B., Lead Android Developer
+Dmitro B., MVP Developer

 Senior Android Engineer with over a decade of experience in building commercial applications, expertly versed in Android SDK, Kotlin, Java, and a variety of frameworks and libraries such as Retrofit, Moxy, Dagger 2, and Jetpack compose.
 Highly skilled in object-oriented architecture, patterns, and network communication protocols like MQTT and HTTP/HTTPS, with proficiency in Binary Data Protocols and general algorithm construction.
 Demonstrates a solid track record in leading teams through the full lifecycle of application development, from requirement gathering to deployment on the Google Play Store.
 Holds a Ph.D. in Computer Sciences and excels in a fast-paced agile environment, bringing a wealth of knowledge in architecture solutions, API design collaboration, and advanced Android UI/UX.
 Recognized for leadership, impeccable time management, and effective communication skills alongside a commitment to code quality and software excellence.